Teddy448/smma-website-d0830/content/pages/home.md

     actions: []
     grid_items:
       - title: "\U0001F4A1 Save Time"
+        subtitle: >-
-        subtitle: 'Time is money, you can ensure that your team can use  '
+          Time is money, you can ensure that your team can use  the time to work on other important areas instead
         title_align: left
         content_align: left
         actions: []